|

 Research has now shown convincingly that if you change your body language, you can change many things about your approach to life.
 You can alter your mood before going out, feel more confident at work, become more likeable and be more persuasive or convincing.
 When you change your body language you interact differently with people around you and they, in turn, will respond differently to you.

 You may ask, 'How do I watch someone's body language while thinking about my own body language and trying to concentrate on what we're talking about?'
-Remember that your brain is already programmed to read many body language signals so all you are doing is learning consciously to read the signals and messages.
-It's like riding a bicycle for the first time — it feels a little scary at the start and you might take an occasional tumble but before long you'll be riding like a pro.
+Your brain is already programmed to read many body language signals so all you are doing is learning consciously to read the signals and messages.
+It's like riding a bicycle for the first time - it feels a little scary at the start and you might take an occasional tumble but before long you'll be riding like a pro.

 Finally, here is a summary of the keys points for making a positive body language impression on others.